blurite/rsprot/BENCHMARKS.md

 [^1]: Multi-threaded ratio refers to how well the application multi-threads.
-This is calculated by dividing the single-threaded measurements by multi-threaded measurements, and further dividing that by the number of CPU cores.
-This gives us an effective rate of how well all the CPU threads are being utilized (on average), with a number of 1.0 implying a perfect rate of "every CPU core is utilized as well in multi-threaded environment as it is in the single-threaded benchmark".
+This is calculated by dividing the single-threaded measurements by multithreaded measurements, and further dividing that by the number of CPU cores.
+This gives us an effective rate of how well all the CPU threads are being utilized (on average), with a number of 1.0 implying a perfect rate of "every CPU core is utilized as well in multithreaded environment as it is in the single-threaded benchmark".